Gate-induced decoupling of surface and bulk state properties in selectively-deposited Bi$_2$Te$_3$ nanoribbons: Selectively deposited nanoribbon devices

 \subsection{Confinement in narrow TI nanoribbons}

 Here we investigate selectively deposited Hall bars of width $W=1\,\mu$m and $W=200\,$nm.
-Due to the SAG approach the layer thicknesses vary slightly, dependent on the width of the nanoribbon \cite{Rosenbach20}, which measure $t=10\,$nm and $t=15\,$nm for the wide and narrow nanoribbon, respectively.
-The perimeter $P\approx 2\,\mu$m of the wide nanoribbon is expected to be longer than the phase-coherence length of surface charges at $T=1.5\,$K \cite{Rosenbach20}.
-The surface states of the wide nanoribbon are therefore expected to resemble the Dirac dispersion as observed in slabs of Bi$_2$Te$_3$ (schematically depicted in Fig.~\ref{fig1} c), left) \cite{Chen2009, Hsieh2009, Xia2009}.
-The phase-coherence length is however expected to be comparable to the perimeter $P=430\,$nm of the narrow nanoribbon.
-The confinement in the narrow nanoribbon device is expected to result in a quantization of transverse-momenta $k_l$ \cite{Bardarson2010,Rosenberg2010,Kunakova2020} (schematically depicted in Fig.~\ref{fig1} c), right).
+Due to the SAG approach the layer thicknesses vary slightly, dependent on the width of the ribbon \cite{Rosenbach20}, which measure $t=10\,$nm and $t=15\,$nm for the wide microribbon and narrow nanoribbon, respectively.
+The perimeter $P\approx 2\,\mu$m of the wide microribbon is expected to be longer than the phase-coherence length of surface charges at $T=1.5\,$K \cite{Rosenbach20}.
+The surface states of the wide microribbon are therefore expected to resemble the Dirac dispersion as observed in slabs of Bi$_2$Te$_3$ (schematically depicted in Fig.~\ref{fig1} c), left) \cite{Chen2009, Hsieh2009, Xia2009}.
+The phase-coherence length is however expected to be comparable to the perimeter $P=430\,$nm of the narrow nanoribbon (see Sec.~\ref{Section_3_2} and Fig.~\ref{fig4}).
+The confinement in the narrow nanoribbon device is therefore expected to result in a quantization of transverse-momenta $k_l$ \cite{Bardarson2010,Rosenberg2010,Kunakova2020} (schematically depicted in Fig.~\ref{fig1} c), right).
 The coaxial- and transverse-momentum-dependent energy dispersion $E(k_x,k_l)$ within the confined nanoribbon structure is expressed by \cite{Bardarson2010}

 where $k_x$ is the coaxial-momentum and $k_l=2\pi (l +1/2 -\Phi/\Phi_0)/P$ the confined transverse-momentum, with $\Phi_0 = h/e$ being the magnetic flux quantum.
 The nanoribbon dispersion is characterised by quantized transverse-momentum subbands of quantum number $l = 0, \pm 1, \pm 2,... $ .
 Only for an applied magnetic flux $\Phi/\Phi_0 = l+1/2$ there is a state at zero energy.
 Without applied magnetic flux or at other values of the magnetic flux applied the surface state dispersion features a finite energy gap around zero.
 The size of this energy gap in the surface state spectrum of quantized transverse modes is given by \cite{Bardarson2010}